Shicheng-Guo/GEO/Lung/readme.md

-## Genetic and Epigeneitc Research to human lung diseases
+## Genetic and Epigeneitc Research to Human Lung Diseases